When the road is lonely, sans the dirt, the thorns, the lightning and

 Meanwhile, in a parallel universe, someone took a flight, landed, took a cab, halted for a coffee break, laughed with her friend and continued the road trip.

-Warm waves of velvety starry blanket covered the existence and hushed those who listened into happy silence.
+Warm waves of velvety starry blanket covered the existence and hushed those who listened to the happy silence.
 She stayed awake for a while just to witness it all.
 A simple melodious note filled her ears and she swam to sleep.

 That someone talked to her friend, they ate pastries and called it a day.
 That someone, with ‘oh’ look, got up to brush her teeth and then went to bed.
 Phew!